suffolklibraries/lgc/content/collections/events/eco-conscious-fashion-show.md

     content:
       -
         type: text
-        text: 'A free buffet will be provided by Dyer''s Diner.
-This event is free to attend but donations are welcome.'
+        text: "A free buffet will be provided by Dyer's Diner.
+This event is free to attend but donations are welcome."
   -
     type: heading
     attrs: